| General | Trainees (students) | Trainers | Testing | Training days and resources | High school administration

 What does Alberta Education require in order for a High School student to become a Trainee in the Green Certificate program?

 Alberta Education requires several things.
-First, the Trainee must complete the CTR 1210 Personal Safety Course as a co requisite to the Green Certificate Program.
+First, the Trainee must complete AGR 3000 as a pre-requisite to the Green Certificate Program.
 Second, the School Representative will do a Worksite inspection, which is required of all off-campus worksites.
 Third, the Trainee must receive regular monitoring from the School Representative.
 Finally, after a Trainee has completed each test, the Trainee must submit the test to their School Representative in order to receive their High School credits.

 How do I assign marks for the Green Certificate program?